silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

 * `update`
 * `delete`

-Now that we've changed our schema, we need to build it using the `build-schema` task:
+Now that we've changed our schema, we need to build it using the `dev/graphql/build` command:

-`$ vendor/bin/sake dev/graphql/build schema=default`
+`vendor/bin/sake dev/graphql/build schema=default`

-Now, we can access our schema on the default graphql endpoint, `/graphql`.
+Now we can access our schema on the default graphql endpoint, `/graphql`.

 Test it out!

-A query:
+**A query:**

 ```graphql
 query {
   readPages {